What is going on with Brexit? A guide to the days ahead

 CONTINUING CRISIS

 Whatever Parliament decides this week, it won't end Britain's Brexit crisis.
-Both lawmakers and the public remain split between backers of a clean break from the EU and those who favour continuing a close relationship through a post-Brexit trade deal or by reversing the June 2016 decision to leave.
+Both lawmakers and the public remain split between backers of a clean break from the EU and those who favour continuing a close relationship, either through a post-Brexit trade deal or by reversing the June 2016 decision to leave.

-May is unwilling to abandon her hard-won Brexit agreement and might try to put it to Parliament a third time, although the latest margin of defeat makes that tricky.
+May also is unwilling to abandon her hard-won deal with the EU on Britain's withdrawal and future relationship with the bloc.
+Parliament voted it down twice, and May might try to put it to a third vote.

-Some lawmakers want her to have Parliament consider different forms of Brexit to see if there is a majority for any course of action.
+She told lawmakers after the passed the non-binding motion rejecting a no-deal Brexit they are down to two choices: approving a withdrawal agreement in coming days and asking the EU for a short delay, or requesting a "much longer" extension in hopes of negotiating a new arrangement.

-These range from a proposal by pro-Europeans to adopt close ties with the EU after Brexit, remaining in its single market and customs union, to a Brexiteer plan to delay Brexit so that the country can plan better for a "no-deal" departure.
+The prime minister warned that a long extension would mean Britain would have to take part in the European elections.
+May said the House of Commons had to "face up" to the consequences of its decisions.

 Some think the only way forward is a snap election that could rearrange the forces in Parliament and break the political deadlock.
 May has ruled that out, but could come to see it as her only option.

-And anti-Brexit campaigners haven't abandoned efforts to secure a new referendum on whether to remain in the EU.
+And anti-Brexit campaigners haven't abandoned the idea of a new referendum on remaining in the EU.
 The government opposes the idea, which at the moment also lacks majority support in Parliament.

 However, the political calculus could change if the paralysis drags on.
 The opposition Labour Party has said it would support a second referendum if other options were exhausted.